Relative p-adic Hodge theory: Foundations: Perfectoid spaces

-where the arrow is given by the difference between the two natural restriction maps, may be naturally identified with $H^i(\Proj(P), V)$. \item[(b)] The morphism $\Spec(R_1 \oplus R_2) \to \Proj(P)$ is an effective descent morphism for the category of quasicoherent finite locally free sheaves over schemes (after reversing all arrows). \end{enumerate} \end{prop} \begin{proof} This follows from Remark~\ref{R:flat covering} (for the covering of $\Proj(P)$ by $D_+(t)$ and $D_+(t')$) and Lemma~\ref{L:local glueing flat covering}. \end{proof}
+where the arrow is given by the difference between the two natural restriction maps, may be naturally identified with $H^i(\Proj(P_R), V)$. \item[(b)] The morphism $\Spec(R_1 \oplus R_2) \to \Proj(P_R)$ is an effective descent morphism for the category of quasicoherent finite locally free sheaves over schemes (after reversing all arrows). \item[(c)] The category of vector bundles on $\Proj(P_R)$ is equivalent to the category of triples $(V_1, V_2, \iota)$ where $V_1$ is a finite projective $R_1$-module, $V_2$ is a finite projective $R_2$-module, and $\iota: V_1 \otimes_{R_1} R_3 \cong V_2 \otimes_{R_2} R_3$ is an isomorphism of $R_3$-modules. \end{enumerate} \end{theorem} \begin{proof} This follows from Proposition~\ref{P:reduced descent}. \end{proof}